 DSO member since 2017

-Jeremy is the composer and arranger for the GRS Music for Health Initiative, which pairs symphonic musicians with music therapists to bring classical music to hospitals.
-In March of 2017 the Helen DeVos Children's Hospital launched a music channel that runs continuously, using four hours of meditative music composed by Jeremy and performed by musicians of the GRS.
+Crosmer is the composer and arranger for the GRS Music for Health Initiative, which pairs symphonic musicians with music therapists to bring classical music to hospitals.
+In March of 2017, the Helen DeVos Children's Hospital launched a music channel that runs continuously, using four hours of meditative music composed by Crosmer and performed by musicians of the GRS.

-Jeremy has taught music theory, pre-calculus and cello at universities across Michigan.
-He draws mazes, writes science fiction and plays good old country fiddle in his spare time.
+Crosmer has taught music theory, pre-calculus, and cello at universities across Michigan.
+He draws mazes, writes science fiction, and plays good old country fiddle in his spare time.